spatie/laravel-permission/docs/upgrading.md

 4. MIDDLEWARE:

     1. The `\Spatie\Permission\Middlewares\` namespace has been renamed to `\Spatie\Permission\Middleware\` (singular).
-Update your references to them in your `/app/Http/Kernel.php` and any routes that have the fully qualified path.
+Update any references to them in your `/app/Http/Kernel.php` and any routes (or imported classes in your routes files) that have the fully qualified namespace.

     2. NOTE: For consistency with `PermissionMiddleware`, the `RoleOrPermissionMiddleware` has switched from only checking permissions provided by this package to using `canAny()` to check against any abilities registered by your application.
 This may have the effect of granting those other abilities (such as Super Admin) when using the `RoleOrPermissionMiddleware`, which previously would have failed silently.

-    3. In the unlikely event that you have customized the Wildcard Permissions feature by extending the `WildcardPermission` model, please note that the public interface has changed and you will need to update your extended model with the new method signatures.
+    3. In the unlikely event that you have customized the Wildcard Permissions feature by extending the `WildcardPermission` model, please note that the public interface has changed significantly and you will need to update your extended model with the new method signatures.

 5. Test suites.
 If you have tests which manually clear the permission cache and re-register permissions, you no longer need to call `\Spatie\Permission\PermissionRegistrar::class)->registerPermissions();`.
 In fact, **calls to `->registerPermissions()` MUST be deleted from your tests**.

-    (Calling `app()[\Spatie\Permission\PermissionRegistrar::class]->forgetCachedPermissions();` after creating roles and permissions is still okay and encouraged.)
+    (Calling `app()[\Spatie\Permission\PermissionRegistrar::class]->forgetCachedPermissions();` after creating roles and permissions in migrations and factories and seeders is still okay and encouraged.)

 ## Upgrading from v4 to v5